 In February 2020, the Company issued a series of unsecured, convertible notes ("2020-Convertible Notes") totaling \$1.6 million to certain arm's-length parties.
-The 2020-Convertible Notes had an annual interest rate of 8% per annum with a term of 36 months from the date of issue and were convertible into common shares of the Company at a conversion price of \$1.00 per share at the discretion of the lender.
+The 2020-Convertible Notes had an annual interest rate of 8% per annum with a term of 36 months from the date of issue and were convertible into Common Shares at a conversion price of \$1.00 per share at the discretion of the lender.